 This is hard.
 It takes willpower!
 Transition phrases here:

-I've worked for periods of my life in institutions where hierarchy and rank are important.
-Here being able to just suck it up and Harmonize even when you don't feel like it is an essential ability for survival.
-But sometimes you know things that need to be considered by others!
-In this case, you may be able to articulate this non-confrontationally, as "information we should bear in mind going forward," even as you signal your willingness to proceed on somebody else's terms.
+Most people have had experiences of life in institutions where hierarchy and rank are a big factor in day-to-day life.
+Here being able to just "suck it up" and Harmonize even when you don't feel like can be an essential ability for survival.
+Still, sometimes you know things that need to be considered by others!
+In this case, you may be able to say this non-confrontationally, as "information we should bear in mind going forward," even as you signal your willingness to proceed on somebody else's terms.

 Some people habitually dramatize the importance of their needs.
 If you're in a longterm partnership with such a person, watch out.
 If you set aside your own requirements whenever the dramatizer makes a case for the urgency of theirs, you'll end up over-Harmonizing.
 Those many small accommodations add up.